 Pay extra attention to the insurance compensation policy and waiver scheme options!

 Driving always comes with a great risk that you may get involved in accidents regardless of whether or not you are a good driver.
 Therefore, before you sign the rental agreement, you must pay extra attention to the insurance compensation policy and the waiver scheme options for whatever possible costs you may have to bear in the event of an accident.
-Otherwise, you may end up paying a lot more money than the rental fee in the event of an accident.
+Otherwise, you may pay a lot more than the rental fee in the event of an accident.

 - Link to the insurance compensation policy CompanyA